notowen333/notowen333.github.io/docs/_posts/2021-07-04-psbotpost.markdown

 The core functionality of the app uses Google's [puppeteer library](https://www.npmjs.com/package/puppeteer).
 With puppeteer, you can operate a [headless browser](https://en.wikipedia.org/wiki/Headless_browser#:~:text=A%20headless%20browser%20is%20a,interface%20or%20using%20network%20communication.) to programatically interact with the web.

 The SMS notification functionality uses Twilio's SMS API through [Twilio's Node.js wrapper](https://www.npmjs.com/package/twilio).
 You'll need to make a Twilio account and purchase a fresh phone number to send yourself texts.
-This will cost you $1, but this is less than the $15 in free credit you'll get with a new account.

 ### My Idea